+ In 1975, he received a bachelor’s degree in pharmacy from Alexandria University.

 Seminars and conferences:

 + Pope Tawadros II established a wide range of seminaries, such as the seminaries for the Holy Synod, where bishops study and discuss issues concerning the church.
-These specialised seminaries became an annual event ever since November 2013, where the motto of the seminar was “Service is leadership and guardianship”.
+These specialized seminaries became an annual event ever since November 2013, where the motto of the seminar was “Service is leadership and guardianship”.
 In November 2014, the motto of the seminar was “Towards a better future”.

 + June 2013: Another seminar in the educational institutes under the motto “The church now and then” was established by His Holiness.